Slawak1/Problem-Set-2019/README.md

     Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number.

+Problem No.2
+    Write a program that outputs whether or not today is a day that begins with the letter T. An example of running this program on a Thursday is as follows.